botanix-labs/Macbeth/book/run/rpc-server-docker.md

 -   **Environment Variables**: It uses the same `.bitcoin.env` file as the Bitcoin Core service.
 -   **Container Name**: The container is named `botanix-poa-node-rpc`.
 -   **Image**: It uses a custom Botanix image (`botanix-testnet-node-v1`).
--   **Command**: The command options specify the following For details on each cli flag please visit the [cli documentation ](../cli/poa.md)
+-   **Command**: The command options are listed and explained in the [CLI documentation](../cli/poa.md)
 -   **Dependencies**: This service depends on the `bitcoin-core` service to ensure it starts only after Bitcoin Core is running.
 -   **Restart Policy**: The service is configured to restart on failure.
-The rpc node will exit if bitcoin core is not fully sync'd
+The RPC node will exit if Bitcoin Core is not fully sync'd

 **Note** To re-sync your node please remove both the database and the static file directory.